aiidateam/aiida-core/docs/source/reference/command_line.rst

     Commands:
-      info       Summarise the contents of the storage. integrity  Checks for the integrity of the database and the repository. migrate    Migrate the database to the latest schema version.
+      info       Summarise the contents of the storage. integrity  Checks for the integrity of the data storage. migrate    Migrate the storage to the latest schema version.

 .. _reference:command-line:verdi-user: